HugoHakem/nix-os.config/gcp-installation.md

 5. [Apply your environment](#5-apply-your-environment)

 Once it is finished, you should have a working environment with any basic utilities you may need.

+To jump to how to use this config and add project templates, go to [workflow](#workflow).

 ## Installation Guidelines